 Also, be cognizant of what’s going on in the company.
 If they’ve just downsized, for example, going much higher on salary might be out of the question.
 If they’re looking to hire five people in the same position, they might have a locked-in figure they plan to pay all five people.

-Name the Right Number
+Name the right number

 The first number you name in a salary negotiation matters, so it’s important to get it right.
-This is known as anchoring³, and it’s a psychological effect that influences our perception of possible outcomes.
+This is known as anchoring, and it’s a psychological effect that influences our perception of possible outcomes.

 Here’s an example.
 If you were hoping for a salary of $75,000, but the interviewer says the range for the job is $55,000 to $65,000, you would probably adjust your expectations pretty quickly to make $65,000 your target number, based on nothing else but the interviewer’s words.
 It works the other way, too, when you’re naming your desired salary.